 On the other hand, owning multiple properties within one entity had drawbacks as well (all properties would be subject to the liabilities of the entity).
 Real estate investors now have the best of both worlds.

 The Texas Series LLC is quickly becoming the preferred business entity for real estate investors.
-By using the Series LLC, a real estate investor can now pay for only one business entity and get the liability protection that normally takes multiple entities.
-This is because each property can be owned by a separate series within one Series LLC.
-Should one series be sued, the remaining series (and the real estate owned therein) would not be affected.
+By using the Texas Series LLC, real estate investors can now pay for (and maintain) only one business entity and get multiple liability barriers that used to require multiple entities.